 Tips for creating tags

 A few simple tags can help you identify a server’s purpose at a glance.
-You can also easily filter a long lists of servers with several tags to distinguish one server type from another.
-Following are some ideas for creating tags that can help you organize your cloud infrastructure.
+You can also easily filter a long list of servers with several tags to distinguish one server type from another.
+Following are some tips for creating tags that can help you organize your cloud infrastructure.

 A server environment is a collection of instances that are meant to operate under similar conditions.
-An example of a collection of server environments is the distinction among development, staging, and production environments.
-Servers in a development environment are used when testing code that is still in flux.
-The staging environment is a stable testing ground for code deemed to be complete.
-The production environment is where the code goes when it’s passed testing and is ready to be used with real data or viewed by customers.
+An example of a server environment is a collection of development, staging, and production servers.
+Development servers are used when you are testing code that is still in flux.
+Staging servers provide a stable testing ground for code deemed to be complete.
+Production servers are where code goes when it’s passed testing and is ready to be used with real data or viewed by customers.